 Frank Sinatra

-The singular name Sinatra has popped up in the U.S. baby name data several times — twice in the late 1950s, and once more in the mid-1960s:
+During the 20th century, the singular name Sinatra popped up in the U.S. baby name data four times — thrice in the late 1950s, and once more in 1966.

 • 1959: 5 baby boys named Sinatra

-It’s hard for me to tie these in with specific moments in Frank Sinatra’s career, as Sinatra released multiple albums per year, acted in movies, appeared on television, got married four times (and divorced thrice).
-As we all know, any of these sorts of things can inspire expectant parents.
+It’s hard for me to tie these in with specific moments in Frank Sinatra’s career, as Sinatra released multiple albums per year, acted in movies, appeared on TV, and got married and divorced several times.
+As we know, any of these things may have inspired expectant parents.

-This first appearance may have had something to do with the release of Sinatra’s Grammy-nominated album Frank Sinatra Sings for Only the Lonely (1958), or his second attempt at The Frank Sinatra Show (1957-1958).
+The first appearance may have had something to do with the album Songs for Swingin’ Lovers!
+(1956), or the movie High Society (1956), or Frank’s second attempt at television with The Frank Sinatra Show (1957-1958).

 If you know more about Sinatra than I do, please chime in and let me know why you think more boys were named Sinatra in these particular years.